How the Phone Book Evolved to a Digital Cell Phone Directory

 Not surprisingly, self-interest is what fuels the creation of phonebooks year after year.
 Old habits die hard, and individuals that used the phone book before the creation of online directories may not want to make the switch.
 That simple paper phonebook on the doorstep may be comforting and nostalgic to some.

-Additionally, even in the age of technology, there are still people who may not be tech-savvy, and that still have to rely on the ancient telephones books that get delivered through their door.
-Or perhaps they just need paper for their bonfires.
+Additionally, even in the age of technology, there are still people who may not be tech-savvy, who still rely on traditional phone books that get delivered to their door.

 Here’s the 411.
 There is no need for paper phonebooks, and they will be extinct soon.

 There are many, many ways to find what you’re looking for via the internet and the list of internet resources continues to grow.
 For example, people search websites have been around for over a decade now, and their databases continue to grow.
-In January 2003, Intelius.com was founded, and in 2006, Spokeo.com and National Cellular Directory.com followed suit.
+In January 2003, Intelius was founded, and in 2006, Spokeo and National Cellular Directory followed suit.

 It is quite incredible that we have gone from a phone book with no numbers to be able to access anyone’s information such as their phone number, age, address, and who they know in a matter of moments.